serokell/blog-posts/existential-vs-universal-quantification/article.md

 id :: forall a. a -> a
 ```

-The syntax is simple – at the beginning of function or instance declaration, before any constraints or arguments are used, use
+The syntax is simple – at the beginning of a function or instance declaration, before any constraints or arguments are used, we use
-the `forall` quantifier to introduce all type variables that you will use later.
+the `forall` quantifier to introduce all type variables that we'll use later.

 Here, we introduce four variables: `a`, `b`, `c`, and `m`: